TUFRG/SAH-RANS-OF/README.md

 Spalart-Allmaras turbulence model with Liu et al.'s helicity correction.
 Originally implemented in OpenFOAM by Zhifan Yu, updated for more recent OpenFOAM versions by Jeff Defoe
 Developed by the Turbomachinery and Unsteady Flows Research Group, from the University of Windsor.

-## Description
--Insert Description Here-

 ## Target Platform
-This code is implemented for the OpenFOAM .com branch and tested to work on both v2312 and v2406.
+This code is implemented for the OpenFOAM .com branch and is tested to work on both v2312 and v2406.

 ## Compilation Instructions
 1. Clone repository to a folder.